iVis-at-Bilkent/syblars/README.md

 - Compound/nested graph structures are supported in all file formats.
 We recommend that you use the fCoSE layout style for best results on graphs with compound structures.

 - Performing a layout emphasizing the clustering/grouping of nodes is supported only with GraphML and JSON formats.
 The cluster each node belongs to should be defined via the `clusterID` data attribute of each node (see the corresponding [sample files](https://github.com/iVis-at-Bilkent/syblars/tree/main/public/samples)).
-We recommend that you use the CiSE layout style for best results on clustered graphs.
+CiSE layout style should be used for layout to explicitly show the clustering available in the graph.

 - The `x` and `y` coordinates of a node in the resulting layout information indicate the '*center*' coordinates of the node.